tomshanley/d3-sankey-circular/README.md

 # d3-sankey-circular

-A fork of the d3-sankey library (https://github.com/d3/d3-sankey) to allow circular links (ie cyclic graphs).
+A fork of the d3-sankey library (https://github.com/d3/d3-sankey) to allow circular links (ie cyclic graphs, like in [this example](https://bl.ocks.org/tomshanley/a23af553fabcb7a0d949b4d1a9b2b4fd)).

 The library contains a portion of code from Colin Fergus' bl.ock https://gist.github.com/cfergus/3956043 to detect circular links.